juurisss/juurisss/README.md

 My repositories contain **research projects, experiments, and hobby projects**.

+Some projects are actively maintained, while others are archived or no longer functional.
+Older projects are kept public as a record of what I built and learned along the way.

-I plan to gradually publish and document older projects that have not yet been released (e.g. **Project R.I.V.E.R.**), alongside the projects I continue to build.
+I also plan to gradually publish and document older projects that have not yet been released.

 ---